TomasHubelbauer/spotify-slack-status/README.md

 # Spotify Slack Status

-This script will set your Slack status to the current song playing in Spotify.
+This script will set your Slack status to the current song playing in Spotify and update it every 10 seconds as long as your Slack status is empty or set to `:headphones:`.
+It will not overwrite your Slack status if you set your own status.

 ```sh
 # Make sure these prerequisites are met in order for this script to work